UMAprotocol/UMIPs/UMIPs/umip-179.md

 ## Global Constants
 All global constants from UMIP-157 will be retained for use in Across v3.
 The global variables stored in addition to UMIP-157 in the [AcrossConfigStore](https://etherscan.io/address/0x3b03509645713718b78951126e0a6de6f10043f5#code) are:
 * "LITE_CHAIN_ID_INDICES"
     * This should be a stringified list of chain ID numbers and these chains should be contained in the "CHAIN_ID_INDICES" list.
-There should be no duplicates in this list and the list of chain IDs here should be a subset of CHAIN_ID_INDICES.
+There should be no duplicates in this list.

 ## Data Types
 Across v3 introduces the following new data types: